Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 Turkey dinner is served as you watch professional actors perform Broadway musicals and comedy shows.

 These shows are perfect for date night, as most are for adults only.
-Oklahoma is the most kid-friendly show this season which begins April 24, 2024.

 7 – Attend a Cooking Class or Other Special Event

 Turkeyville has an active yearly calendar.
 There is always something going on!
-Every event is suitable for kids.

 During the summer season, you can find flyovers with historic airplanes, tractor pulls, car, truck and tractor shows, flea markets, antique shows and craft shows.

 In the winter and spring, cooking classes are offered.
-A Mommy and Me Cookie Classes are a fan favorite- be sure to purchase your tickets online.
+Mommy and Me Cookie Classes are a fan favorite- be sure to purchase your tickets online.

 Cornwell's Turkeyville